joewdavies/geoblender/README.md

 #### Scene settings

-- First delete the cube that is loaded by default (left click then delete key)
+- First delete the cube that is loaded by default (left click then delete key).

 - Then we need to add a plane.
-This is done by selecting add > mesh > plane
+This is done by selecting add > mesh > plane.

 <img src="https://raw.githubusercontent.com/JoeWDavies/geoblender/master/tutorial/screenshots/addplane.png">